Difference Between HRM and HRD

 What is HRD?

-HRD stands for human resource development, and it is a part of human resource management that solely focuses on the training and development management other employees od an organization.
+HRD stands for human resource development, and it is a part of human resource management that solely focuses on the training and development management of other employees of an organization.

-Every employee who has been recruited by an organization has to first go through a training program before starting work there.
+Every employee an organization has recruited must first go through a training program before starting work there.
 Once they start working, they must learn new skills, leading to their development.
 HRD manages these tasks.

-Leonard Nadler introduced the concept of HRD in 1969. he thought that human resource development would bring out the personal and organizational skill changes in the employees.
+Leonard Nadler introduced the concept of HRD in 1969. he thought that human resource development would bring out the employees’ personal and organizational skill changes.

-HRD includes responsibilities such as employee training, performance and career development, mentoring, etc. HRD is required by every and any organization for better growth and success in this fast-changing environment.
+HRD includes responsibilities such as employee training, performance and career development, mentoring, etc. HRD is required by every organization for better growth and success in this fast-changing environment.

-It emphasizes the best utilization of each employee’s skills and capabilities and promotes team spirit among them.
-Development is a process that can never end, and it can continue for a long time because there is always something new to learn.
+It emphasizes the best utilization of each employee’s skills and capabilities and promotes team spirit.
+Development is a process that can never end and can continue for a long time because there is always something new to learn.

 Human resource development also helps make people more component and makes their attitude better and helpful for the organization.
 It creates a good relationship between the whole staff of that organization.